 Antibiotics alone?
 Pull the tooth and antibiotics?

 There is no doubt that pulling the tooth resolves the issue quickly.
 But is it the right thing to do for the horse?
 If the horse is not bothered by the swelling and continues to chew unaffected by it, then why extract a tooth?
-I believe they extract the tooth because of the owner’s desire to correct something that they have associated human feelings to, maybe a painful tooth issue they have had themselves.
+I believe they extract the tooth because of the owner’s desire to correct something that they have associated human feelings with, maybe a painful tooth issue they have had themselves.

 What Is An Abscess?

 An abscess is the body’s way of walling off something bad (foreign object, bacteria) and pushing it to the outside.
 It is a natural process we have all seen when we watch the ugly zit form on our face or a splinter gets under our skin.
 To me, it is an absolutely gorgeous event to watch.
-The body identifying a bad thing, walling it off, and kicking it out of the body.
+The body identifies a bad thing, walling it off, and kicking it out of the body.
 It’s perfect.

 Why, then, do we not believe in its good intentions?
 Cover the effects of the bacteria spilling out of the abscess with antibiotics, but allow time for the abscess to do its job.
 With teeth, this can take 6 to 8 weeks.